 - 2007 Professional Medical Coder Provides instruction enabling students to demonstrate the accurate coding skills necessary for obtaining optimum reimbursement for a provider.
 Students will have a comprehensive understanding of the CPT, ICD-9, and HCPCS books and the information provided in them.
-By combining skills learned in basic anatomy, medical terminology, and the structure of word elements, students will be able to effectively interpret medical documentation for appropriate reporting. - 2533 Legal Terminology and Document Preparation Applies legal terminology in creating, maintaining, storing, and retrieving documents as performed in a legal office environment.
+By combining skills learned in basic anatomy, medical terminology, and the structure of word elements, students will be able to effectively interpret medical documentation for appropriate reporting.
+Pre-requisite, co-requisite: HSA 2013, or consent of instructor.
+(D) - 2013 Healthcare Billing, Compliance, and Reimbursement Provides students the information and practical application in billing and compliance for Medicare/Medicaid, Managed Health Care, and third party payer claims.
+Introduces students to legal and regulatory issues, coding systems, reimbursement methodologies, coding for medical necessity, and common health insurance plans.
+Includes presentation of information concerning HIPPA regulations compliance.
+Prerequisite or co-requisite: HSA 2013 or consent of instructor.
+(D) - 2533 Legal Terminology and Document Preparation Applies legal terminology in creating, maintaining, storing, and retrieving documents as performed in a legal office environment.
 Pre-requisites: CIS 1523, CIS 2413 or consent of instructor.
-(D) - Transcription Introduces the career field of health insurance billing and medical transcription.
+(D) - 2713 Introduction to Health Insurance Billing and Medical Transcription Introduces the career field of health insurance billing and medical transcription.
 Topics covered include appropriate interaction with patients and medical staff, maintaining patient records, processing insurance claims, billing and collections, and medical transcription.
 This course is a pre-requisite for OTS 2833 Medical Insurance Coding.
 Pre-requisite: HSA 2013.
-(D) - Advanced Medical Transcription Develops advanced skills in medical transcription including various medical reports.
+(D) - 2733 Advanced Medical Transcription Develops advanced skills in medical transcription including various medical reports.
 Covers autopsy, pathology, neurology, gynecology, cardiology, etc. Prerequisite: OTS 2713.
 (D)